Many Christians struggle with their personal prayer life more than with any other area of their lives.

 Corrie Ten Boom once said, “Is prayer your steering wheel or your spare tire?”
-Many Christians struggle more with their personal prayer life than with any other area of their lives.
+Many Christians struggle with their personal prayer life more than with any other area of their lives.
 Jesus told His disciples, “My house shall be called a house of prayer for all nations” (Mark 11:17).
 Paul preached, “Our God does not dwell in temples made with hands.”
-We are the temple of the Holy Spirit (I Cor.
-3:16).
+We are the temple of the Holy Spirit (I Corinthians 3:16).
 Christ lives within us, and our Heavenly Father’s call on each of our lives is to be a house of prayer.

-As believers in Christ, we can sometimes experience frustration as we try to establish prayer in our lives.
+As believers in Christ, we sometimes experience frustration as we try to establish prayer in our lives.
 We find ourselves praying lopsided prayers as we focus on one or two pet prayer areas.
 To experience an entire home, we must walk from one room to another.
 As we pray from one spiritual room to another in our personal prayer lives, the Lord grants us the privilege of establishing our lives as “houses of prayer.”

 May your kingdom come [soon].
-May your will be done here on earth just as it is in heaven (Matt.
-6:10).
-Take time to declare His kingdom to come to your life, your family, your church, your city, your region, your nation.
+May your will be done here on earth just as it is in heaven (Matthew 6:10).
+Take time to declare His kingdom to come to your life, your family, your church, your city, your region, and your nation.
 Pray for the unreached that are without Christ.

 God’s will is God’s Word.
 Read the Word and pray the Word of God!
-His Word is filled with living power (Heb.
-4:12).
+His Word is filled with living power (Hebrews 4:12).
 Declare His kingdom to come.
 Within the past few years, crime has dropped by 28% in the county in which I live.
 I am convinced it is a direct answer to the prayers of God’s people in our region.

 I took my three daughters out to eat recently.
 Afterwards we went shopping and I told them they could each pick out a piece of jewelry.
 It was so much fun!
-I am their daddy!
-That’s how our heavenly Father feels about you asking Him for your needs to be met with abundance left over to give to others!
+I am their Daddy!
+That’s how our heavenly Father feels about you asking Him for your needs to be met, with abundance left over to give to others!

 For Yours is the kingdom and the power and the glory forever.
-Amen (Matt.
-6:13b).
+Amen (Matthew 6:13b).
 Building a personal house of prayer begins and ends with honoring and exalting the Lord and gazing on Him.
 He is our source and our life.
 Let’s give our God the worship only He only deserves!
-He is able to do exceedingly abundantly above all we can ask or think according to the power that is at work within us!
+He is able to do exceedingly abundantly above all we can ask or think according to the power that is at work within us.
 Christ in us is the hope of glory!